thepeerstack/python-sdk/README.md

 # thepeer python-sdk

-> Thepeer's official python sdk for developers to use in their pythonn projects.
+> Thepeer's official python sdk for developers to use in their python projects.

 - To start using this SDK, create an account at https://thepeer.co/ if you haven't already.
 - You can then retrieve your API keys from your [dashboard](https://dashboard.thepeer.co/)